wazo-platform/wazo-doc/source/api_sdk/rest_api/quickstart.rst

 What's next
 ===========

-Check our :ref:`rest-api-examples` for more elaborate examples of how to use the REST APIs of XiVO.
+* Check our :ref:`rest-api-examples` for more elaborate examples of how to use the REST APIs of XiVO.
+* :ref:`rest-api-conventions` are also a good read
+* Explore the REST API in Swagger, it also serves as the reference documentation for REST API.

 Something went wrong...